Multi-Factor Authentication (MFA) Implementation

 The Path Forward

-MFA is one of the highest-value security investments you can make because it directly addresses the most common attack vector—credential compromise.
+MFA delivers the highest return on security investment of any single control because it directly addresses the most common attack vector—credential compromise.
 But the value depends on implementation quality, scope, and usability.
 An organization with strong MFA adoption—mandatory for all user access points, phishing-resistant for high-value accounts, good user support, and minimal exceptions—will see dramatic reduction in successful compromises compared to password-only authentication.

 The organizations that implement MFA effectively take time to understand the tradeoffs between different factor types, plan for both security and usability, and commit to consistent enforcement.
 They understand that this is not a one-time deployment but an ongoing program that will eventually move toward more sophisticated phishing-resistant MFA as capabilities improve and adoption becomes practical.